 On this occasion, we’ve opted for a sweet version that you can eat for breakfast, as a snack or as a dessert without feeling guilty.

 But how is it possible to make banana crepes without gluten, flour, sugar or dairy?!

 We’ll tell you how.

-When someone is a celiac, they have serious allergic reactions to gluten.
-On the other hand, others experience different levels of intolerance that cause swelling, digestive problems, acidity, skin problems, etc.
+Celiac people have serious allergic reactions to gluten.
+On the other hand, others with non-celiac gluten sensitivity experience different levels of intolerance.
+Swelling, digestive issues, acidity and skin problems are among its symptoms.

-Nowadays, there are many gluten alternatives with rice, corn, soy, cassava, potato, and so.
+Nowadays, there are many gluten alternatives with rice, corn, soy, cassava, potato and so on.
 However, most of these products are quite expensive.

-Although white sugar was formerly a gastronomic treasure, today it’s an ingredient that we know doesn’t give us any nutrients and can also damage our health.
+Although white sugar was formerly a gastronomic treasure, today, it’s an ingredient that we know doesn’t give us any nutrients and can damage our health.

 Healthy alternatives to white sugar are natural brown sugar, stevia, honey, agave, maple syrup or cereal and fruit molasses.

-Another of the most common allergies today is lactose, present not only in dairy products but also in many processed products.
+Another of the most common health problems today is intolerance to lactose.
+This sugar is present not only in dairy products but also in many processed products.

-Alternatives include lactose-free dairy products or beverages, yogurts and other foods made from cereal grains and nuts such as oats, rice, almonds, coconut, etc.
+Alternatives include lactose-free dairy products or beverages, yogurts and other foods made from cereal grains and nuts such as oats, rice, almonds, coconuts, etc.